Mutual Fund: Know the Truth

-Dive into our comprehensive guide to debunk common mutual fund myths.
-Gain valuable insights to make informed investment decisions and achieve your financial goals confidently.
+Dive into our comprehensive guide to debunk popular mutual fund myths.

 Fact: Investors are advised not to time the market.
 The most important aspect of equity investment is to stay invested for a long time.
 Instead of timing the market, investors are advised to invest through Systematic Investment Plans (SIPs) and Systematic Transfer Plans (STPs).
 In a SIP, you can invest a certain amount at regular intervals—daily, monthly, or quarterly.